cwgoes/pluranimity.org/_posts/2019-06-01-comparative-advantages-distributed-ledgers.md

 > Many unsolved technical problems remain, particularly in the areas of scaling<sup>[15](#15)</sup>, privacy<sup>[16](#16)</sup>, and genuine decentralisation<sup>[17](#17)</sup>.

-  The rate of progress is rapid (on a human timescale, not perhaps on the market timescale), and large incentives exist for solutions, so I think we can expect continued rapid progress.
+  The rate of progress is rapid (on a human timescale, perhaps not on the cryptocurrency-market-timescale), and large incentives exist for solutions, so I think we can expect continued rapid progress.
+No functionality postulated in this analysis has theoretical impossibility results.

 > Distributed ledgers will simply switch out the controlling oligarchy for a new one.
 Google famously committed to "do no evil", and has not succeeded - how are blockchains different?
 Will not the stakeholders or consensus operators merely fill the same role?